deanturpin/superdean.com/index.md

 - Cannon pinion remover: can be very expensive for such a niche tool; alternatively do it carefully in a bag with tweezers, I found some blunt end brass ones that work, pull upwards to avoid bending anything
 - Plastic pointy stick/peg wood: Starbucks call them "coffee stirrers" but they look like peg wood to me
 - Barrel press: eBay £5, if it's good enough for Marshall...
-- Crystal press: eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a domed shaped
+- Crystal press: eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a dome shape

 ### The next level